ravigitrepo123/cloud_learning/Azure/Azure Databricks/Learning/Questions and Answers.md

 Storage Optimized clusters for Shuffle intensive work

 ## How do you call a notebook from another notebook
+run dbutils.notebook.run calls another notebook with timelimit to run and paramters

 child_notebook

 dbutils.widgets.text("param1", "")